kitd/chock/README.md

 }
 ```

-Actual errors are wrapped in an internal error that incorporates a stack trace, and allows context to be added before the result is returned, eg:
+Actual errors are wrapped in an internal error that incorporates a stack trace (from the point where `chock.Failure[...](err)` is called), and allows context to be added before the result is returned, eg:
 ```
     chock_test.go:33: An error has occurred
         Context: